007revad/Download_Synology_Archive/README.md

 ### Main php script

 You can run syno_archive_clone.php directly.
-It needs 2 arguments.
+It needs 2 or 3 arguments.

 ```
-Usage: clone.php <srcdir> <subdir>
+Usage: clone.php <srcdir> <subdir> [arch]
   Examples:
     php ./clone.php Os DSM
     php ./clone.php Package Docker
-    php ./clone.php ToolChain "Synology NAS GPL Source"
+    php ./clone.php ToolChain toolkit

-To download all in the <srcdir> use All as the <subdir>
+To download all in the <srcdir> use All as the <subdir>.
+ToolChain does NOT support the All argument
   Examples:
     php ./clone.php Os All
     php ./clone.php Package All